RaoufDannaoui1/turtlebot3_with_niryo/README.md

       sudo apt install ros-noetic-image-transport ros-noetic-cv-bridge ros-noetic-vision-opencv python3-opencv libopencv-dev ros-noetic-image-proc pip install pyniryo
       pip install pyniryo2

+## TurtleBot3 Configuration
+### Connection
+Connect to the turtlebot3 thru the SSH on the specific IP and using `napelturbot` as password

+    ssh ubuntu@192.168.0.200

+Once connected, do not forget to gring up your robot using

+     roslaunch turtlebot3_bringup turtlebot3_robot.launch

 ## Demo and Trial Videos